 We have validated the normal range and diagnostic criteria of IOP through measuring a large cohort of cynomolgus monkeys in the anesthetized state.
 The response to therapeutics has been verified with the use of Brinzolamide timolol eye drops on reducing IOP.
 The identified glaucoma is further classified into two categories by the OCT detection of the angle of the anterior chamber: 1) open-angle or 2) angle-closure.

-IOP is measured using TonoVet eye tonometer; Retinal Nerve Fiber Layer thickness (RNFLt) is analyzed using Optical Coherence Tomography (OCT); Retinal Ganglion Cell (RGC) function is assessed using Electroretinalgram (ERG).
+IOP is measured using TonoVet eye tonometer, Retinal Nerve Fiber Layer thickness (RNFLt) is analyzed using OCT and Retinal Ganglion Cell (RGC) function is assessed using electroretinogram (ERG).

 Contact us if you need more information.